WesCook/FlairKeeper/readme.md

-# SoulsFlairBot
+# Souls Flair Bot
-A bot for assigning trophy flairs on the Souls subreddits
+A bot and web app for assigning trophy flairs on the Souls subreddits